jrbarclay37/LaughGen-AI/README.md

 - Impute missing image descriptions with few-shot learning using [GPT-4](https://openai.com/gpt-4)

 ## Supervised Fine-Tuning with PEFT
-Use QLoRA to fine-tune Llama 2 13B on the curated Reddit dataset.
+Use [QLoRA](https://github.com/artidoro/qlora) to fine-tune LLaMA 2 13B on the curated Reddit dataset.

 ## Deployment